OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Adiantum is a new cipher but it is secure, as long as ChaCha12 and AES-256 are considered secure.
 Its designers didn't create any new cryptographic primitive, instead they relied on other well-known and thoroughly studied primitives to create a new performant algorithm.

 Adiantum is available for Android 9 and higher versions.
-It is natively supported in Linux kernel 5.0 and onwards, kernel 4.19, 4.14 & 4.9 need patching.
+It is natively supported in Linux kernel 5.0 and onwards, while kernel 4.19, 4.14 & 4.9 need patching.
 Android does not provide an API to application developers to use Adiantum; this cipher is to be taken into account and implemented by ROM developers or device vendors, which want to provide full disk encryption without sacrificing performance on low-end devices.
 At the moment of writing there is no public cryptographic library that implements this cipher to use it on Android applications.
 It should be noted that AES runs faster on those devices that have the AES instruction set.
 In that case the use of Adiantum is highly discouraged.